Katalout/Katalout/README.md

 - 💬 Ask me about ✨ my projects ✨ and learning journey 📖.

+<h3 align="left">👯 Let's work together</h3>

-- 👯 I am currently looking to collaborate as junior dev, and to continue learning in a professional setting to become a 🌱 full-stack developer.
+- I am currently looking to collaborate as junior dev, and to continue learning in a professional setting to become a 🌱 full-stack developer.

-- ✉ Contact me: katalin.jaszberenyi@gmail.com.
+- ✉ Contact me: katalin.jaszberenyi@gmail.com
 <!--
 **Katalout/Katalout** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.